-The coal chain is supported by a captive rail fleet operated by four above-rail operators: Pacific National (PN); Aurizon; Genesee & Wyoming Australia (which acquired the Glencore rail business during the year) and; Southern Shorthaul Railroad (SSR).
+The coal chain is supported by a captive rail fleet operated by four above-rail operators: Pacific National (PN); Aurizon; GWA (which acquired the Glencore rail business during the year) and; Southern Shorthaul Railroad (SSR).

 While rail operations are dominated by coal arriving from the north, coal also arrives at the terminals from a number of smaller mines to the south of Newcastle, and in recent times in increasing volumes from mines in the Lithgow and Southern Highlands areas.
 This traffic operates on the Sydney Trains network as far as Broadmeadow.
-There is also an increasing volume of coal supplied to the Eraring and Vales Point power stations south of Newcastle.
 There are no identified capacity issues for this coal on the short section of the ARTC network which it traverses outside the port areas, and accordingly this Strategy does not discuss the network between the port terminals and Sydney.